THIS DATE IN HISTORY: Oct. 28

 1979: The Quebec Nordiques, one of four teams the NHL admits from the World Hockey Association, host the Montreal Canadiens for the first time at Le Colisee in Quebec City.
 Jamie Hislop's goal with less than five minutes remaining in regulation proves to be the game-winner in Quebec's 5-4 victory.

-1998: The Pittsburgh Penguins defeat the Calgary Flames 5-2, with all five of their goals coming on the power play.
-It's the seventh time in NHL history that a team scores five or more goals in a game, all on the power play.
+1998: The Penguins win 5-2 against the Calgary Flames, with all five of their goals coming on the power play.
+It's the seventh time in NHL history that a team scores at least five goals in a game, all on the power play.

-2000: Randy McKay and John Madden each score four goals in the New Jersey Devils' 9-0 win at Pittsburgh.
-McKay and Madden become the first teammates to score four goals in a game since Odie Cleghorn and Sprague Cleghorn do it for Montreal in January 1922.
+2000: Randy McKay and John Madden each scores four goals in the New Jersey Devils' 9-0 win at Pittsburgh.
+McKay and Madden become the first teammates to score four goals in a game since Odie Cleghorn and Sprague Cleghorn do it for the Canadiens in January 1922.